ozzy-simpson/metropi/README.md

 ## Configuration
 * To change the station being displayed modify `line 56` in `main.py` with the station code you want to use.
 * Station codes can be found in [the following JSON](https://developer.wmata.com/docs/services/5476364f031f590f38092507/operations/5476364f031f5909e4fe3311?) from the WMATA API.

+## Running on boot and restarting when it freezes
+You can use [these instructions](https://thepihut.com/blogs/raspberry-pi-tutorials/auto-starting-programs-on-the-raspberry-pi) to setup the Pi to run main.py on boot and restart it when the program crashes/freezes.